Mun-eo/Mun-eo/README.md

 <h2>About</h2>

  Hi, I'm Rasheed and welcome to my data analyst portfolio!
-I am currently pursing my master's in Industrial/Organizational Psychology to use analytics to improve the employee experience and peformance through data - driven HR strategy.
+I am an Industrial/Organizational Psychology graduate student with a passion for using analytics to improve the employee experience and peformance through data - driven HR strategy.

 This is a repository to showcase my skills, share projects and track my progress in Data Analytics.
 The projects will typically focus on HR and Business Analytics, with occasional research projects.